Sarthak-is-here/Smart-Blind-Cane/README.md

-# Smart Walking Stick with GPS Location (Smart Blind Cane)
+# Smart Walking Stick with GPS Location (Way Finder)

 ## What Is This?